Baptisms / Christenings:

-St Laurence’s is a special place, and could be the perfect venue for your wedding.
+St Laurence’s is a special place, and could be the perfect place for your wedding.

 You can experience a personal and meaningful ceremony in one of the most beautiful churches in the North East.
 If you don’t want to travel far for the Reception, you have plenty of choices, including the Hallgarth Manor, only 5 minutes walk away or Ramside.

 To get married at St Laurence’s you have to live in the parish or have another connection to the church.
 We would love to get to know you before your big day, and by regularly attending St Laurence’s for 6 months prior to the wedding, you will be eligible to get married here.